Unatrix helps with the implementation of the GDPR

 However, given that automated processes can also put your database at risk, we recommend that you first deactivate the profiles in Unatrix as a preliminary step prior to deletion.

-In Unatrix, you can set up a day meter for the automatic deactivation of applicants.
-This meter is extended if activities are still ongoing with applicants.
+In Unatrix, you can set up a day counter for the automatic deactivation of applicants.
+This counter is extended if activities are still ongoing with applicants.

 We hope that these explanations and functional descriptions will help you implement the new GDPR.
 We will be pleased to assist you for any further functional questions at any time.